 Each pact will be run by a national implementation organisation and bring together local businesses, policy-makers, NGOs, and other stakeholders, to set ambitious, time-bound targets.
 The pacts will help to eliminate unnecessary and problematic single-use plastic packaging, and redesign all plastic packaging to be reusable, recyclable, or compostable.
 Each pact will also increase the collection and recycling of plastic packaging, as well as the recycled content used in plastic packaging.

-A second Plastics Pact is being developed by the Ellen MacArthur Foundation in Chile, in collaboration with local B Corp TriCiclos.
+A second Plastics Pact is being developed in Chile.
 Other countries are set to follow.
 The organisations involved in each pact will come together to form a Plastics Pact network that will share knowledge and best practices, further accelerating the transition towards a New Plastics Economy where plastics never become waste.

 Dame Ellen MacArthur, founder of the Ellen MacArthur Foundation, said: “We are delighted to launch this pioneering national implementation initiative with WRAP in the UK.
 This bold new pact will bring together businesses, policymakers, and the public to create a circular economy for plastics that tackles the causes of plastics waste and pollution, not just the symptoms.
 Focussing on innovation, better packaging design, and end-of-use systems will not only generate long-term benefits for the environment, but is also a huge economic opportunity.
 We encourage others around the world to help drive this momentum towards finding global solutions to what is a global problem.”